The Timeless Appeal of Carriage Doors

 Design Considerations Before You Build

-Before cutting any lumber, spend time planning your carriage door design.
-Consider your home’s architectural style—a craftsman bungalow calls for different details than a colonial or farmhouse.
-Study examples of carriage doors that appeal to you and note specific elements: window shapes, panel configurations, hardware styles, and trim details.
+Before cutting any lumber, spend serious time with a pencil and paper.
+The architectural style of your house shapes almost every design decision — a craftsman bungalow calls for completely different details than a colonial or a farmhouse.
+Gather reference images of doors that appeal to you and note the specifics: window shapes, panel configurations, hardware styles, trim details.

-Decide whether you want single or double doors.
-For standard two-car garages (16 feet wide), a pair of 8-foot-wide doors typically works best, meeting in the center.
-Single-car garages often use two 4-foot doors.
-Single large doors become extremely heavy and require more robust hardware.
+Decide up front whether you want single or double doors.
+For a standard two-car garage opening of 16 feet, a pair of 8-foot-wide doors meeting in the center is typically the right call.
+Single-car garages usually work well with two 4-foot doors.
+One large single door becomes extremely heavy and demands more robust hardware than most people plan for.

 Materials Selection

 - Douglas Fir: Strong, affordable, and takes stain well.
-Requires thorough sealing for exterior use.
+Requires thorough sealing for exterior use — I’d be religious about that if I went this route.

 Complete Materials List